-It is our responsibility to preserve our right to keep and bear arms, to protect and defend ourselves, and our families.
+The right to keep and bear arms.
+It is our responsibility to preserve this right, in order to protect and defend ourselves, and our families.
 As responsibly armed Americans we should all be alarmed at the tragic events happening way too often in this great country.
 The right to keep and bear arms gives us the ability to protect ourselves from such tragedy.
 We must fight to preserve this right, and not let it be infringed in any way.
 Welcome to Harmon Network.

 The following is an opinion written on buffalonews.com about the NY Safe Act.

 Time for New York State to repeal inane SAFE Act

 Well, it is official, two of New York State’s “three men in a room” are convicted felons.
 The third man in the room allegedly called off his own corruption commission when it started to subpoena his major contributors.

 These are the same people who, with no discussion, swiftly denied tens of thousands of lawful firearms owners of their right to pursue their hobby of firearms.
 These three men declared the matter a necessity and told their people they had to vote for it or else.
 Many of the lawmakers who voted for the NY SAFE Act did not even read the legislation before passing it because they did not have time to.